argaliev/ZenPacks.community.ComplexPing/README.md

 Issues:
-   - When zenpack generate an event of device unavailable, device status will not changed to DOWN, so other data collection continue keep truing collect data
+   - When zenpack generate an event of device unavailable, device status will not changed to DOWN, so other data collection continue keep trying collect data

 Requirements & Dependencies
 ===========================